Olivia Munn, 40, Sunbathes Topless In New NSFW Instagram Snap

 Olivia Munn is wowing her 2.7 million followers with a sexy new Instagram post.
-The X-Men:Apocalypse actress has been soaking up the sun during her current New Year’s getaway, and has been sharing some hot snaps of herself in the process.
-Her newest upload from her vacation might be the most daring of them all, as Olivia appeared to be completely nude as she sunbathed with a male pal.
+The X-Men:Apocalypse actress has been soaking up the sun during her current New Year's getaway, and she's been sharing some hot snaps of herself in the process.
+Her newest upload might be the most daring of them all, as Olivia appeared to be completely nude while she sunbathed with a male pal.

-The 40-year-old went topless in the new pic, and her bum was covered by realtor Bryce Pennel who she tagged in the photo.
-No bikini bottoms were visible in the picture, but it’s possible Bryce was covering them up with his head which was positioned perfectly.
+The 40-year-old went topless in the new pic, and her bum was covered by realtor Bryce Pennel, whom she tagged in the photo.
+No bikini bottoms were visible in the picture, but it's possible Bryce was covering them up with his head, which was positioned perfectly.
 Olivia laid on her stomach on top of a large white outdoor bed adorned with several pillows.
 She wore a cream-colored bucket hat that featured stripes and fringe around the brim.

 "Could you tell the best real estate agent to move!!" one fan asked with a smiley face emoji.